tsatn/cse15l-lab-reports/tsatn/week-7-lab-report.md

 <img width="771" alt="Screen Shot 2022-11-17 at 6 58 11 PM" src="https://user-images.githubusercontent.com/114328188/202606726-2f485490-f212-4e22-8733-bfc93aa82faf.png">

 ---
 ## Part Two

+Report how long it took you to make the edit in seconds in both styles, and any difficulties or details that came up in doing so.

 1. using scp

 2. using ssh

 3. Which of these two styles would you prefer using if you had to work on a program that you were running remotely, and why?

 4. What about the project or task might factor into your decision one way or another?
 (If nothing would affect your decision, say so and why!)